PeddiKarthikeya/FileManagement/README.md

 Security Considerations

-User passwords are hashed using MD5 (for demonstration purposes), but it's recommended to upgrade to bcrypt or password_hash() for production use.
+//User passwords are hashed using MD5 (for demonstration purposes), but it's recommended to upgrade to bcrypt or password_hash() for production use.

-All database queries should be secured with prepared statements to prevent SQL injection.
+//All database queries should be secured with prepared statements to prevent SQL injection.

-Sessions are used for managing login states and restricting access based on user roles.
+//Sessions are used for managing login states and restricting access based on user roles.

-Future Enhancements
+Future Enhancements:

-Implement pagination for large file lists.
+->Implement pagination for large file lists.

-Add user notifications for file approval.
+->Add user notifications for file approval.

-Improve file upload security by validating file types and size limits.
+->Improve file upload security by validating file types and size limits.

-Migrate to bcrypt for password hashing for stronger security.
+->Migrate to bcrypt for password hashing for stronger security.

 How to Run the Project